The Arkansas Plant Health Clinic

 All samples are entered into the Plant Health Clinic's Distance Diagnostics through Digital Imaging database. dddi.uaex.edu .DDDI samples are archived for documentation of individual activity, for later retrieval and for educational use.

-Currently, Sherrie Smith, (pictured to the right at the Little Rock Flower and Garden show) serves as Plant Pathologist/Instructor and diagnostician.
+Currently, Sherrie Smith, (pictured at the Little Rock Flower and Garden show) serves as Plant Pathologist/Instructor and diagnostician.
 Smith began her career at the Plant Health Clinic in January 2006 after completing her M.S. degree in plant pathology at the University of Arkansas.
 The clinic is under the direction of Interim Department Head of Plant Pathology and Entomology Ken Korth.
 The clinic also has a portable lab that Sherrie Smith takes to field days, flower and garden shows, and Master Gardener events.